-Personnel Development Policy
+8.5.4 Personnel Development Policy

 The Company has a policy of constant development.
-The objective is to increase the knowledge, skills and expertise, including efficiency in the performance of employees at all levels.
-The company is encouraging employees to develop expertise from the practical learning (On the Job Training).
+The objective is to develop the knowledge, skills and expertise, including efficiency in the performance of employees at all levels.
+The Company is encouraging employees to develop expertise from the practical learning (On the Job Training).
 New employees are supervised by supervisors in each department who perform as acting coach in any line of work.
-Training will be provided by the consultants of the company to transfer experience and additional knowledge to the employees on a regular basis.
-In addition, the company will consider arrange for employees and executives in various operations to attend workshops and seminars on subjects related to the operation of each department.
+Training will be provided by the consultants of the Company to transfer experience and additional knowledge to the employees on a regular basis.
+In addition, the Company will consider arrange for employees and executives in various operations to attend workshops and seminars on subjects related to the operation of each department.

-Presently, the company Promote personal development by used utilizing human resources development tools.
-Such as, Competency Development Systems to develop the full potential of performance.
+Presently, the Company Promote personnel development by used utilizing human resources development tools.
+Such as, Competency Development Systems to develop full potential of performance.

-The Company develops employees at all levels.
+The Company develops employees every levels.
 The training is delivered to the public and private sector, as well as the training of the company.
 To focus on the employees' knowledge, abilities and skills to work in accordance with the performance of the position (Functional Competency) according to the operating procedures under the quality management system.
 And by exploring the need for training.
-The training plan for the year 2018 is as follows:
+The training plan for the year 2019 is as follows: